CHILD HEALTH RESEARCH DAYS

 outcomes in child health: uNDERLYING DISEASE MECHANISMS INTERACTING WITH STRUCTURAL AND SOCIAL DETERMINANTS

 The extensive and rapid mobilization of science during the COVID-19 pandemic gave us all a first-hand experience of bringing science to life to save the lives of millions.
 Can we do the same for other diseases that affect children, like obesity, diabetes, asthma, and rare genetic diseases?
 Taking discoveries from research centres like ours and applying them in a real world setting is challenging.

 One of the main goals of this year’s conference is to highlight the best examples of putting science into action to improve the health of families.

 Despite our best efforts, not everyone benefits from scientific discoveries that solve real-world problems.
 Families of colour, Indigenous families, and families in disadvantaged neighborhoods are often left out of the research process and the last to benefit from the discoveries.
 Science and translating it for public good must overcome structural and social barriers to health and well-being.
 We hope attendees will come out of this conference understanding these barriers and how scientists are addressing them to improve the health of families.

 About the Children’s Hospital Research Institute of Manitoba

 The Children’s Hospital Research Institute of Manitoba ( CHRIM) was established in 2001.
 CHRIM is the research division of the Children’s Hospital Foundation of Manitoba.
-At the Institute, more than 270 world-class pediatric medical researchers, technical staff, students, and support staff are involved in over $10 million of research and clinical trial activity each year.
-CHRIM is the only research facility dedicated exclusively to pediatric research in the prairie provinces.
+At the Institute, more than 300 world-class pediatric medical researchers, technical staff, students, and support staff are involved in over $22 million of research and clinical trial activity each year.
+CHRIM is the first research facility dedicated exclusively to pediatric research in the prairie provinces.